Alberta Arts District: History

 The public sector involvement was paramount in Alberta's revival, but credit is often given to Roslyn Hill, an artist and community activist, in turning around Alberta Street.
 She sought to maintain black ownership on the street and opened one of the first new businesses in 1993 when she purchased a dilapidated building from foreclosure and opened a garden cafe for the community.
 Soon after, others who shared Hill's vision opened additional businesses, and Magnus Johannesson purchased the old Rexall Pharmacy building to rent the upstairs space to artists with a coffee shop on the ground floor.
 Hill would go on to buy and fix up a dozen more buildings and insisted on renting them to community-minded tenants.
 From 1996 to 1999, the number of businesses nearly doubled, from 60 to 112.

 In 1997, Alberta Street held its first art walk—referred to as Last Thursday—with art venues opening their doors and destinations shown on a monthly-published map.
 Participation was slow at first but eventually the event grew, and street vendors, musicians and street theater were also added.
 Art and artists were featured prominently as more independent and first time businesses and art galleries opened.
 The grassroots movement continued as more and more foot traffic came to Alberta Street and the community grew.
 Slowly, the area became known as an arts district, and the first time the words "Art District" was seen in print was on a local realtor's brochure and the term stuck.

-In 2004 a group of business owners led by Diane Coward (Fuel Cafe) and Stacey Matney (PIE Footware) banded together to create the Alberta Business Association which started to market the business on the street.
+In 2004 a group of business owners led by Diane Coward (Fuel Cafe) and Stacey Matney (PIE Footwear) banded together to create the Alberta Business Association which started to market the business on the street.
 When this proved successful, they were able to pitch the city for a Main Street Program to help strengthen the vibrancy of the neighborhood business district.
 With a full time Main Street program staff person helping to organize events and marketing Alberta Arts district became one of the most popular business districts in Portland.